m-iDev-0792/Babel/README.md

 ### **🎯 Designed for Diverse Needs**
 ✔ **For autistic children:** Reduces stress from text-based or verbal interactions.
-✔ **For individuals with ADHD:** Eliminates long, overwhelming text inputs.
+✔ **For individuals with ASD:** Eliminates long, overwhelming text inputs.
 ✔ **For non-native speakers:** Provides intuitive expression beyond grammar constraints.
 ✔ **For everyone:** Encourages a **multimodal, creative** approach to communication.